carlosolarte/java-dist/docs/02-threads/content.md

 ### Synchronized methods
 - A simple strategy for preventing _thread interference_.
 - Two invocations of a synchronized method on the same object __cannot interleave__
-- If a thread is currently executing the synchronized method, all other threads invoking synchronized methods on the same object _block_ (__suspending__ their execution).
+- If a thread is currently executing the synchronized method, all other threads invoking _any_ synchronized methods on the same object _block_ (__suspending__ their execution).
 - This establishes a __happens-before__ relationship with any subsequent invocation of a synchronized method for the same object.

 ---